woleet/woleet-backendkit/README.md

 The Woleet backend kit facilitates the integration of Woleet's [signature anchoring](https://medium.com/@woleet/beyond-data-anchoring-bee867d9be3a) functionality into your backend workflow, by providing all you need for your backend to easily:
- * manage its bitcoin identity (ie. its private key and bitcoin address)
+ * manage its bitcoin identity (ie. its public bitcoin address and associated private key)
  * sign some data using its bitcoin identity
  * expose and prove to the world its bitcoin identity

-The kit is made of:
+The Woleet backend kit is made of:
- * an initialization script allowing to generate and restore a bitcoin identity for your backend
+ * an initialization script allowing to generate and restore a bitcoin identity and API token for your backend kit
- * a NodeJS server exposing a REST API
+ * a NodeJS server exposing the REST API of the backend kit

-This API provides two endpoints:
+The Woleet backend kit API provides two endpoints:
  * `/identity` allows **anyone** to verify that your backend effectively owns its claimed bitcoin address
  * `/signature` allows **your backend** (and only it) to sign some data using its bitcoin address